Elephant's Foot

 Maintenance

-Prefers open or shaded, dry pine forests and mixed forests.
 Needs good drainage.
 Give lots of room due to its ability to self-seed and spread easily.
 Leaves that form just above ground level tend to smother out other plant growth.
-Propagation: seed.
+Native habitat: open or shaded, dry pine forests and mixed forests.

 Blooms August-November.
 Leaves at the base of the plant are of various sizes, overlap each other around the stem, and lay flat close to the ground.
 The flowering stalk has no leaves, with the exception of the bracts under the flowers.
 Small, light purple or pink flowers, with 5-lobed disk flowers arranged in a circle.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.